Driver licences in Australia

 Driver licences in Australia refer to the official permit required for a person to legally drive a motor vehicle in Australia.
 The issue of driver licences, alongside the regulation and enforcement of road use, are all managed by state and territory governments.

 As no Australia-wide licensing scheme exists, rules for the issue of licences vary by jurisdiction.
 Nevertheless, licences are generally recognised and valid in other states and territories.
 Since 1997, nationwide uniform arrangements have been in place for the regulation of full drivers licences for motor vehicles, as well as their renewal.

 Australia's lack of identity cards has led to driving licences becoming the de facto photo ID used in everyday situations.
 In 2017, the federal government proposed creation of a national drivers licence database that would involve state or territory governments handing over the identities of drivers in a stated bid to toughen national security laws.
 The national ID database would be used to monitor public events, but could be transferred to a national drivers licence system with agreement from the states.

 Classes of licences

 All states and territories in Australia have a uniform driver licence system.

 The medical standards for drivers of commercial vehicles are set by the National Transport Commission and Austroads.

-The driver of a vehicle carrying paying passengers (such as a school bus or tourist coach) is required to hold a driver licence depending on the size of the vehicle as well as a "Public Passenger Vehicle Driver Authority" which is issued by the state or territory Ministry of Transport.
+The driver of a vehicle carrying paying passengers (such as a school bus or tourist coach) is required to hold a driver licence depending on the size of the vehicle as well as a "Public Passenger Vehicle Driver Authority" which is issued by the state or territory issuing authority.

-Some states issue driver's licenses for particular transmissions only.
-Drivers with an automatic-approved license are not able to drive manual-transmission vehicles, whereas manual-approved drivers are able to operate both.
-States such as South Australia have no such differentiation, and can drive both regardless of which they learnt with.
+States and territories can issue solo car licences for automatic transmissions only.
+Drivers with an 'A' condition are not able to drive manual vehicles without supervision, whereas non-condition holders can operate both.
+In South Australia, there is no 'A' condition and licence holders can drive manual vehicles if they passed a driving test in an automatic vehicle.
+In the Australian Capital Territory, New South Wales and the Northern Territory, 'A' condition holders can drive manual vehicles after holding Ps for 12 months or passing a manual vehicle driving test.
+In Tasmania and Victoria, 'A' condition holders can drive manual vehicles after they have their unrestricted licence or passing a driving test in a manual vehicle.
+In Queensland and Western Australia, 'A' condition holders – including those with unrestricted licences – must take a manual vehicle driving test to remove the restriction.
+In all states and territories, the condition will not be applied to moving interstate and overseas drivers who don't have an equivalent licence restriction.